santma/Vigenere-Cipher-Encoding/README.md

 # Vigenere-Cipher-Encoding:
 A cryptography exercise in python for a data security course.
+The made objective here is to understand how Vigenere-Cipher Encoding works, and to practice some python.
+The code makes use of the ASCII library, which stands for American Standard Code for Information Interchange.
+It is a table with symbols translated to numbers for computation. www.ascii-code.com

 ##  What is Vigenere Cipher Encoding?
 Vigenere cipher is basic a way to encrypt alphabetical text.
 Here is a step-by-step in plain English: